adrianRfeeger/EzShareApp/README.md

 - Confirm the URL in the GUI points to the correct ezShare SD card address.
 - Ensure sufficient space is available in the local directory for file downloads.

+### Permissions:
+If you encounter issues with automating OSCAR imports or other functionalities that require accessibility permissions, ensure that ezShareCPAP has the necessary permissions enabled in macOS.

+- Open System Preferences.
+- Go to Security & Privacy.
+- Select Accessibility.
+- Ensure that ezShareCPAP is listed and enabled.
+If it is not listed, you can add it by clicking the + button and navigating to the ezShareCPAP application.
+This ensures that the application has the necessary permissions to automate tasks and interact with other applications like OSCAR.